Understanding Sleep Apnea as a Disability

 The intermittent sleep disruptions caused by sleep apnea can lead to excessive daytime sleepiness.
 This can affect concentration, productivity, and the ability to perform daily tasks.
 It can also increase the risk of accidents, including motor vehicle crashes.

 The impact of sleep apnea on quality of life is a key consideration in disability claims.
-It's important to document these effects and seek appropriate treatment.
+It's essential to document these effects and seek appropriate treatment.
 Mental health support and counseling may be beneficial for individuals dealing with the psychological effects of sleep apnea.

 The Role of Advocacy and Support Networks